browserengineering/book/book/browsersandweb.md

 embed a web site into the application to render parts of its UI.
 These web views are implemented by an actual browser, embedded like a kind of widget, within another application.
-The fraction of hybrid apps that are web content is alsolikely increasing over time, suggesting a possible future in which mobile devices end up being web-driven.
+The fraction of hybrid apps that are web content is also likely increasing over time; maybe in the future mobile devices end up being web-driven.